all-in-one-of/snippets/HOU DOP Flip.md

 for net renders

 ## Collisions
-make dvb collision
+- IN SOPS: **collision source** input this with vdb
-Dop static object with volume collision.
+- IN DOPS Dop static object with volume collision.

 # Sourceing

-## IN SOPS:
-- **fluid source SOP**  to the geometry  // in container settings: Source FLIP in velocity volumes: you can add initial velo and noise (Add Velocity)
+-  IN SOPS: **fluid source SOP**  to the geometry  // in container settings: Source FLIP in velocity volumes: you can add initial velo and noise (Add Velocity)

 ## Setups
 **Crown Splash**